yeekayau/tsc_enquiry_application/README.md

 ### What is this repository for? ###

 This was a small flask web application I built to help solve a problem in-house with recording client enquiries to The Shepherd Centre.
 It uses utilises the Formsite API to take advantage of it's user friendly form-building tools.
-It is a working MVP and has not yet been deployed into production.
+It is a working MVP but was not deployed into production.

 ### Python Libraries required: ###